 Simple enough.
 Let's continue.

 There are a number of different ways that a Basic Income can be delivered.
 It can be:

-Using special modelling software, the Basic Income Canada Network is currently in the process of calculating the costs – and the many savings – associated with providing a Basic Income through the various delivery platforms described above.
+Using special modelling software, the Basic Income Canada Network has published a Policy Report calculating the costs—and the many savings—associated with providing a Basic Income through the various delivery platforms described above.
 We look forward to future dialogue about which model might yield the best results.

 Basic Income costs less than you would think.
 To calculate the exact cost of a Basic Income, how it is financed needs to be considered.
-For instance, a basic income could be paid for in part through changes to the tax system.
-Closing tax loopholes or canceling tax credits that benefit high-income earners would significantly offset costs.
+For instance, a Basic Income could be paid for in part through changes to the tax system.
+Closing tax loopholes or cancelling tax credits that benefit high-income earners would significantly offset costs.